Could you star in The Dog House?

 Snowman would like to be homed with adults and children 7 and over.
 He can be shy and due to being deaf he gets spooked easily.
 Children must be aware of his deafness and take care not to startle him.

-Due to being deaf he is likely not very roadwise and would need to be rehomed in a quiet area with minimal traffic and a secured garden where he could safely roam.
+Due to being deaf he is likely not very road wise and would need to be rehomed in a quiet area with minimal traffic and a private, secure garden.

 Meet Snowman!